 The StormBox Micro pushes $50, but it's worth it.
 This is a much more compact speaker than its cousin, the XSound Go, and it's both fully waterproof (in depths up to 1 meter) and protected against dust and dirt.

 Unlike a lot of very small speakers, it also sounds great, producing clear vocals and some surprisingly strong bass.
 For something tiny enough to clip onto a satchel or bike handlebars, that’s very good indeed.
 The only drawbacks are the lack of an app, though you can pair with two devices at once) and a relatively low battery life, which sees the StormBox Micro run dry after 8 hours.

 Read our full Tribot StormBox Micro review.

 The best cheap Bluetooth speaker is a balance between price, sound quality, size and features.
-While none of these speakers cost very much, you will see a wide variability in sound quality among the ones that cost closer to $50 than the ones that are less than $20.
+While none of these speakers cost very much, you will see a wide variability in sound quality among the ones that have an MRSP of more $50 than the the ones priced lower.
 If you can afford to spend a few more dollars, you will be rewarded with better vocals and bass, and generally, better battery life.